DSS insurance covering tenants can have its ups and downs and that's why you might want to take a policy out to protect against damages and accidents.

 What's all the commotion about DSS tenants and DSS insurance?
 Why do some landlords dismiss unemployed tenants when they apply for rented accommodation?

 That's what we're going to find out...
 I think that government-backed tenants are one of the best tenants you can have as a UK landlord...
 But why do unemployed tenants have a bad name?

 Well...
 Some of them...

 Landlords also have questions that need answers to!

 So, that's what we're going to find out right now, today...
-With the help of detailed research into this DSS cover for landlords and "tenant liability" from this page.
+With the help of detailed research into this DSS insurance for landlords and "tenant liability" from this page.

 Let's see what's, what!

 If you've been a landlord for a while, you've probably come across a few bad experiences in your letting business adventure.
 Bad tenants are few and far between because if you find them the right way, then you can eliminate the really bad ones like...

 And so on...

 Just to name a few...
 But not all tenants are like this and most people searching for new homes are people who need one desperately...
 People with families and commitment.